appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 ## Styles

 Style properties allow you to change the look and feel of the table.
-It has several options, such as:
+There are several options, such as:

 * Changing the style and size of the font
 * Text alignment